markbsigler/CodePipeline-FastMCP/README.md

 - **Health Check**: `http://localhost:8080/health`
 - **Available Tools**: Auto-generated from BMC AMI DevX Code Pipeline OpenAPI spec

-> **⚠️ DEPRECATION NOTICE**: `main.py` is deprecated and will be removed in a future version.
-Please use `openapi_server.py` as the primary server.
-All components have been moved to the `lib/` package for better organization.
-See the [Migration Guide](docs/main-py-migration-guide.md) for complete migration instructions.
+> **✅ ARCHITECTURE UPDATE**: The server now uses `openapi_server.py` as the primary entry point with all components organized in the `lib/` package for better maintainability and performance.

 ### Docker Deployment